edwardrowe/user-configs/README.md

 1) Create a sym-link for the git config to get git aliases: `ln -s ~/Development/user-configs/.gitconfig .gitconfig`

+1) Create a symbolic link to the .bash_profile, in order to keep them up to date with the repo: `ln -s ~/Development/user-configs/.bash_profile .bash_profile`

 1) Install homebrew (brew.sh) or paste this into terminal: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 ### Using ZSH